 At that time, I was shocked that there is no other tool like Terraform available on the market (maybe unpopular Foreman).
 What is even more surprising, this statement is true today - mostly because it’s a great tool, built by amazing people (HashiCorp).

-Keep in mind that all remarks and comments pointed out in this article are constructive criticism – it does not change my opinion about companies that created those tools at all.
-I have massive respect for both AWS and HashiCorp – the work they have done, especially in tooling and cloud computing landscape, is outstanding.
+Keep in mind that all remarks and comments pointed out in this article are constructive criticism - it does not change my opinion about companies that created those tools.
+I have massive respect for both AWS and HashiCorp - the work they have done, especially in the tooling and cloud computing landscape, is outstanding.

 As a user of AWS Services and HashiCorp tools, I am grateful for the work they did.

-If you do not have experience with CloudFormation or Terraform – please read either fantastic documentation or any other introductory article.
+If you do not have experience with CloudFormation or Terraform - please read either fantastic documentation or any other introductory article.
 I will assume your basic knowledge about these two.
-If you are looking for a feature-by-feature comparison, I can recommend a following article by Andreas Wittig from cloudonaut.io.
+If you are looking for a feature-by-feature comparison, I recommend the following article by Andreas Wittig from cloudonaut.io.

 Terraform was not a silver bullet for us

-When I evaluated Terraform, it was before 0.7 release.
+When I evaluated Terraform, it was before the 0.7 release.
 Today we have version 0.12.

 According to the definition, it is: